-- Director of Dance, Instructor of Modern Dance, Dance History, and Dance Aesthetics
+- Coordinator of Dance, Instructor of Modern Dance, Dance History, and Dance Aesthetics

 - Adjunct Faculty in the College of Fine Arts